 Voting rights are an asset and Border to Coast will exercise its rights carefully to promote and support good corporate governance principles.
 It will aim to vote in every market in which it invests where this is practicable.
 To leverage scale and for practical reasons, Border to Coast has developed a collaborative voting policy to be enacted on behalf of the Partner Funds which can be viewed on our website at: Corporate Governance & Voting Guidelines.
 Where possible the voting policies will also be applied to assets managed externally.
 Policies will be reviewed annually in collaboration with the Partner Funds.
-There may be occasions when an individual fund wishes Border to Coast to vote its pro rata holding contrary to an agreed policy; there is a process in place to facilitate this.
+There may be occasions when an individual fund wishes may wish Border to Coast to vote its pro rata holding contrary to an agreed policy; there is a process in place to facilitate this.
+A Partner Fund wishing to diverge from this policy will provide clear rationale in order to meet the governance and control frameworks of both Border to Coast and, where relevant, the Partner Fund.

-6.1.1 Use of proxy advisors
+6.1.1 Use of proxy advisers